Murphy316/mdfile/docs/README.md

 To view the file folder structure and hierarchy review the [build.md](./build.md) file

-The main files you will familiarize youself with are:
+The main files you will familiarize yourself with are:

 [./.env](https://github.com/bcgov/CITZ-IMB-Capstone2020/blob/master/.env) : where the news API located.